greffgreff/researches/group-project.md

   > I offset my lack in involvement in the backend in the group project with my individual project, where I spent most of my time building a restful API using Spring Boot.

   Additionally, using the DOT framework, I've done research on things related to the context of my project, inlucing research on [JWT](https://github.com/greffgreff/semester-content/blob/main/jwt.md) where I used literary study, pro and con comparisons, and available product analysis as research methods, and [UX testing research](https://github.com/greffgreff/semester-content/blob/main/ux-testing.md) where I used basic data analysis, observation, and usability test.

+  Also, communication between various stakeholders in the project was done in a professional manner.
+Please see email under "Requirements and Design" as proof.

   <br />
 </details>